Somalia holds emergency talks over election crisis | DW | 02.02.2021

 Somalia has been marked by over two decades of warfare and political instability following the removal of President Siad Barre in a 1991 coup.

-The central government controls only a part of Somali territory and relies on the African Union peacekeeping force, AMISOM, to confront a violent insurgency from the militant Islamist group al-Shabab, and the less potent Islamic State.
+The central government controls only a part of Somali territory and relies on the African Union (AU) peacekeeping force, AMISOM, to confront a violent insurgency from the militant Islamist group al-Shabab, and the less potent Islamic State (IS).

 Al-Shabab, which controls large parts of central and southern Somalia, claimed the attack on Mogadishu's Afrik Hotel